-- 1. Download ble_app_gls_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_gls.bin to an SK Board through GProgrammer. - 2.
 Enable scanning on GRToolbox, and tap and connect to the device advertising as "Goodix_GLS". - 3.
-Press OK on the GR5515 SK Board to create a Glucose Measurement value. - 4.
+Press OK on the SK Board to create a Glucose Measurement value. - 4.
 Enable Glucose Measurement Notification on the Sensor, and write database obtaining instructions to Record Access Control Point.
 After these, the Collector receives the Glucose Measurement characteristic value.